jacobandreas/writing/_posts/2012-04-03-on-community-administration-and-mental-health.md

 The omphaloskeptical mindset is good for at least one thing: attracting donations from alumni.
 A pattern among Bwog commenters, after expressing disgust at their treatment by Columbia, is to announce that Columbia doesn't deserve a cent of donation money from alumni.
-This, too, is wrong.
-We should give, precisely in order to prevent Columbia from becoming the sort of place that has to convince students that it is the entire world in order to keep the doors open.
+This, too, is wrong (though it's a more complicated question whether any donation to a university is ethical).
+It seems that one ought to give precisely in order to prevent Columbia from becoming the sort of place that has to convince students that it is the entire world in order to keep the doors open.

 ---